Labradorite

 To benefit from its protective virtues on a daily basis, wear it as a talisman.

-Contemplating Labradorite can help you sleep, concentrate, remember, reduce stress and anxiety and expand your mental and extrasensory perceptions.
+In lithotherapy, contemplating Labradorite can help you sleep, concentrate, remember, reduce stress and anxiety and, according to tradition, broaden your mental and extrasensory perceptions.

-To intensify your intuition and understand its messages with greater clarity, you can combine Labradorite with Moonstone and Rock Crystal.
+To cultivate your intuition and understand the stone's messages with greater clarity, in lithotherapy you can combine Labradorite with the powers of Moonstone and those of Rock Crystal.

-Here's a simple ritual proposal to benefit from the magic of these three stones:
+Here is a proposal for a simple ritual to benefit from the magic of these three stones:

-When you have a choice to make or a direction to take, but you're not sure what your intuition is telling you, write down your question(s) (precisely and without negation) on a piece of paper.
-Lie down with your sheet of paper beside you.
+If you have a choice to make or a direction to take, but you're not sure what your intuition is telling you, write down your question(s) (precisely and without negation) on a piece of paper.
+Lie down with this sheet of paper beside you.
 Place your Labradorite over your heart, your Rock Crystal above your head and your Moonstone over your 3ᵉ eye.
-Breathe deeply until you feel every part of your body relaxed.
+Breathe deeply until you feel your whole body is relaxed.
 Formulate your questions aloud, asking your stones to help you see and understand the answers to your questions.
 Breathe deeply for at least 10 minutes without trying to hear the answers.
-Take up your paper and pen and, under your question, spontaneously write the1st message that comes to mind before the mind gets involved.
+Take up your paper and pen and, under your question, spontaneously write the1st message that comes to you before your mind gets involved.

 Where to place a Labradorite?

-A Labradorite in your home releases a protective and purifying energy.
-It raises the vibratory level of the space in which it is placed, chasing away anything that vibrates low, such as entities, thought-forms or energetic parasites.
+A Labradorite in your living space gives off a protective and purifying energy.
+It raises the vibratory level of the space in which it is placed.

 In your bedroom, if you want to enjoy a more restful sleep and have a clearer memory of your dreams.